mach0/dangerdeep/dangerdeep/modernize-readme.txt

 	widgets now use unique_ptr and lambda/c++ caller instead of the old caller_arg templates.
 	DONE in widgets, maybe there are more ways to modernize the widget classes
 8. Removed SDL types and obsolete SDL.h includes
+9. Introduce newer system input event handling and migrate to SDL2
 -------------WE ARE HERE-----------------
-9. Introduce newer system input event handling and migrate to SDL2 DONE but: viewmodel is broken. portal rendering doesn't work anymore. bvtree test doesnt work, bad_alloc
+10. Fix viewmodel app
 ------------ MOST GLOBAL CODE IMPROVEMENTS UP TO HERE, HERE COME GAMEPLAY/INTERNAL STRUCTURE IMPROVEMENTS ------------------------
-10. add new sensors (test if they work!!!) needs test program.
+11. add new sensors (test if they work!!!) needs test program.
-11. update internal game classes (storage of sea_object, reference to them via ID!) later usage of rigid_body, generic_rudder etc.
+12. update internal game classes (storage of sea_object, reference to them via ID!) later usage of rigid_body, generic_rudder etc.
 	A generic pointer to sea_object may be unnecessary, the objects can report their models for display.
 13. Divide code into separate libraries better (partly done)